jaanrebane/ICM20689/README.md

 IMU.getFifoAccelZ_mss(&samples,az);
 ```

 **void getFifoGyroX_rads(size_t *size,float* data)** gets the gyroscope value from the data buffer in the X direction and returns it in units of rad/s.
 The data is returned as an array along with the number of elements within that array.
-Ensure that the buffer you are transfering to has enough capacity to store the data.
+Ensure that the buffer you are transferring to has enough capacity to store the data.

 ```C++
 float gx[100];